Manuka honey is produced in New Zealand from two closely related plants, both of which are commonly referred to as manuka.

 The main benefit of NPA / MGO active manuka is that it can be sterilized by irradiation for use as a wound dressing.
 Theoretically this same irradiation would neutralize any glucose oxidase due to the large molecule size and fragility of glucose oxidase but this is not borne out by this study.

-As a topically applied wound dressing the MGO has little chance of entering the body to cause any significant negative effects.
-However, eating high NPA / UMF® / MGO manuka honey is another story.
+It was thought that as a topically applied wound dressing the MGO has little chance of entering the body to cause any significant negative effects but recent research showed manuka honey was significantly worse for diabetic patients in a wound dressing trial than patients without diabetes.
+And eating high NPA / UMF® / MGO manuka honey should present more concerns.
 Since manuka with MGO has no proven MGO related benefit once swallowed (see below for information on stomach ulcers), it should be noted that oral consumption of manuka with high MGO values may provide a significant health risk.
+MGO's main effect is to destroy proteins and particularly the action of enzymes, which are responsible for the basic functioning of cellular metabolism.
+A side effect of this toxicity is that it kills bacteria.

 Further research at Waikato University in New Zealand has shown that MGO in manuka honey is derived from dihydroxyacetone (DHA) that can be found in the flowers of some L. scoparium sub species.
+(DHA is a readily available pharmaceutical chemical that is used as the key ingredient in sunless tanning products - it causes browning of the skin).
 It is clear from this research (published April 2009) that this substance is found in differing quantities in various L. scoparium sub species.

 To quote from the research:"All the manuka nectars contained dihydroxyacetone but in varying amounts"